inside.ewu.edu

 Pre-requisites: POLI 100 and POLI 202.

-This course is a detailed inquiry into nations, nationalism and patriotism, with specific emphasis on the United States.
+A detailed inquiry into nations, nationalism, and patriotism, with specific emphasis on the United States.
 Authors read include Benedict Anderson, Anders Stephanson, and David Campbell among others.
-Topics explored include the conceptual predicates upon which nations depend, the idea of citizenship, violence and warfare, national identity, manifest destiny and more.
+Topics explored include the conceptual predicates upon which nations depend, the idea of citizenship, violence and warfare, national identity, manifest destiny, and more.

 POLI 320.
 INTERNATIONAL SYSTEMS.
 5 Credits.